zeropaper/fpf/README.md

 # Aims and goals

-Provide a nerdy way to share links to media using source version control.
+Provide a nerdy way to share links to web viewable media using source version control or HTTP(S).

 # How

-Based on structured text formats like JSON, XML or YAML and Git.
+Based on structured text formats like JSON or XML, Git and when available oEmbed linking.

 # Why